 But the real star here is the property's organic farm.
 Here they grow all manner of vegetables and herbs, going beyond broccoli and cilantro and rounding out the list with aloe and lavender.
 They even have a section of shaded garden set aside to grow their own coffee beans.
 Belmar also offers daily tours of the farm so guests can get a glimpse of the operation up close.

-Located about 50 meters from the Banco Nacional, Restaurante Morphos is in a funky building, with exterior walls covered with painted images of the famous blue morpho butterfly.
+Located about 50 meters from the Banco Nacional, Restaurante Morphos is in a funky building whose exterior walls are covered with images of the famous blue morpho butterfly.
 The menu features Costa Rican specialties like sopa de mariscos (seafood soup), casados (a typical dish of beans, rice, fried plantains and choice of meat), and arroz con pollo (rice mixed with chicken).
 More international fare includes items like burgers, pasta, sweet and sour pork, and sea bass cooked with pineapple, mango, and white wine.

 The drinks list includes a standard variety of red and white wines, as well as plenty of batidos (fresh fruit smoothies).
 For dessert, try the coconut flan or the decadent tres leches cake.
 This eatery is a smash hit with locals and tourists alike, open daily with live music every Monday evening.